devzons/NextBooking/README.md

 ### Sign in

+Endpoint: `/api/auth/signin`

 1. Validate the user input
 2. Validate user already exist
 3. Compare hashed password
 4. Create JWT and send it to the user

+### Make an HTTP request to an auth endpoint with token in header

+Endpoint: `/api/auth/me`

+Use `npm install jsonwebtoken` instead of jose, but might have some issues with server response

+1. Extract token from header
+2. Verify token
+3. Decode the token
+4. Fetch user from DB
+5. Send user to client